Info on college searches, financial aid forecasting, essay writing and more.

 Whether you’re the parent of a high school senior or a college freshman, I’ve found some recent articles and posts that will help as you navigate the remaining weeks of summer.

-Some perspective on the college admissions essay Elizabeth Benedict tries to alleviate the fear of writing the perfect essay in her post on HuffPost College.
+Some perspective on the college admissions essay Elizabeth Benedict tries to alleviate the fear of writing the perfect essay in her post on HuffPost.

-A student can really hurt himself in the essay by oversharing.
+Students can really hurt themselves in the essay by oversharing.
 In his op-ed piece in the New York Times, Frank Bruni explains what he learned from a former Yale admissions officer about providing too much personal or inappropriate information and why that doesn’t impress.

 Finding financial aid info You would love to know how much financial aid your student will qualify for before they start applying to college.
 Now you can get a better handle on the situation.
 The Free Application for Federal Student Aid, better known as FAFSA, has created the FAFSA4caster, an online tool that allows you to fill in basic financial information and receive an estimate of your eligibility for federal student aid.
 This is especially helpful if cost plays a major role in where your son or daughter goes to college.
-Note: the link is down on the bottom righthand side of the homepage.
+Note: the link is down on the bottom lefthand side of the homepage under “Early Aid Estimate.”

 On her College Solutions blog, Lynn O’Shaughnessy writes about the Edvisors website and the financial aid resources available there.